wkdgmr/wkdmod/README.md

 - (Hellfire only) Fixed a bug where killing Nakrul on Android devices results in a crash

 **RECOMMENDED GAME SETTINGS FOR WKDMOD**
+**WARNING SINGLEPLAYER GAMEMODE IS UNSTABLE AT THIS TIME DO NOT PLAY**

-- Multiplayer (even if you play solo)
+- Multiplayer (Select Loopback to play solo offline)
 - SP QUESTS IN MP OFF
 - Crippling Shrines OFF
 - (Hellfire) Theo OFF